 Odo is 1% over (measured over 100km against GPS and autoroute markers)

 Economy estimate read-out is ~4% under.
 True economy is a tad better than shown

-The good thing about a big bike is that for once, I don’t feel cramped.
+The good thing about a big bike is that for once I don’t feel cramped.
 Everything is a natural distance away for my size and the excess of power does have a certain relaxing effect.
-The adjustable and much taller Palmer Products screen (below) made a huge difference, ridding me of unpriestly turbulence, even with a Bell Moto III.
+The adjustable and much taller Palmer Products screen (below) made a huge difference, ridding me of all unpriestly turbulence, even with a Bell Moto III.

 Suspension and brakes